HenryJB/templ/README.md

-# My branchj of the project
+# My branch of the project